KRXI-TV: Sinclair ownership

 In 2012, Cox acquired a package of stations in Jacksonville, Florida, and Tulsa, Oklahoma, from Newport Television.
 It proceeded to put four smaller-market Cox television stations—KRXI-TV (and its agreement to manage KAME-TV); WTOV-TV in Steubenville, Ohio; WJAC-TV in Johnstown, Pennsylvania; and KFOX-TV in El Paso, Texas—plus several smaller-market radio stations up for sale.
 On February 25, 2013, Cox announced that it would sell the four television stations, and the LMA for KAME, to Sinclair Broadcast Group.
 The sale was finalized on May 2, 2013.

 Sinclair subsequently purchased the non-license assets of a third Reno station, KRNV-DT (channel 4), on November 22, 2013.
 After making this acquisition, Sinclair declared that it expected to replace the KTVU news simulcast on KRXI with a newscast produced in Reno.
 Cox discontinued its agreement to air the morning and noon newscasts on May 14, 2014, with KRXI continuing to air KTVU's 10 p.m. newscast.
 This was phased out on August 1, 2023, when KRXI premiered its own half-hour 10 p.m. newscast titled Fox 11 News at 10.

 An X account claiming to belong to KRXI-TV posted a photo in September 2025 that falsely identified a 77-year-old Canadian man as the culprit in the assassination of Charlie Kirk, which subsequently went viral online after other users took it as fact.
 The account was linked to a website that mimicked the station's actual website.
 A spokeswoman for Sinclair Broadcast Group denounced the fake account and said they were trying to shut it down.

+On December 1, 2025, the NBC affiliation was moved from KRNV-DT to KRXI-TV's second subchannel, while KRNV's main channel flipped to Roar with reasons cited including the continued rollout of ATSC 3.0 in the Reno area.

+On January 18, 2026, the KRXI-TV antenna experienced a transmission line failure.
+KRNV-DT is temporarily broadcasting KRXI-Fox and KRXI-NBC from its transmitter.
+Sinclair estimated it would take two months to put KRXI-TV back into service.